vmware-archive/oauth2-route-service/cmd/oauth-uaa/README.md

 The easiest way is using the [cf-uaac gem](https://github.com/cloudfoundry/cf-uaac)

 The client properties should be similar to below.
-Make sure to replace *my-cf.com* with the a real cloudfoundry url.
+Make sure to replace *my-cf.com* with a real cloudfoundry url.

 ```